-Questions about the administration of Summer and Winter sessions and programming should be directed to the Summer-Winter Office at email@example.com.
+Questions about the administration of Summer and Winter sessions and programming should be directed to the Summer and Extended Studies Office at firstname.lastname@example.org.

 Below you will find links to important information about distance education at SLU, including information for students enrolled in distance courses/programs and for faculty teaching online courses.

 SLU’s commitment to distance student learning and faculty support for distance teaching is guided by the University Policy for Distance Education and is led by the Associate Provost for Distance Education and the University Distance Education Committee.
 Informed by existing structures and in partnership with stakeholder groups, the Committee provides strategy development, planning, forecasting, and recommendations to guide current and future distance education initiatives.

 University definitions and policies for distance education are consistent with U.S. Department of Education regulations, regional accreditation standards set by the Higher Learning Commission, and evidence-based practices for quality distance learning.
 Read the eight University Standards for Distance Education.
 Learn more about recent institution-level initiatives connected to distance education.
 (Note: You must be logged into Google using your SLU username and password to access this document.)

 Information for Students Enrolled in Distance Courses and Programs